 - Economical in the short-term: Shingles are cheaper to buy and install than steel roofs, hence the reason they are still preferred by homeowners.
 For instance, it costs $2,100-4,800 to install organic asphalt shingles in a 1,500 square feet home, while installing a steel roof costs $7,500-15,000 for similar home size.

 Disadvantages of Shingle Roofing

 - Expensive in the long-term: Though shingle roofing is cheaper as a one-time cost, the long-term cost of replacing them ends up being higher than metal roofing.

-- Color limitations: in most cases, shingle roofs are dull in color.
-Using bright light-colored paints such as those used on steel roofs is impossible with shingles due to their asphalt-saturated base materials and dark granite material of the granules added for fire resistance and protection.
+- Colour limitations: in most cases, shingle roofs are dull in colour.
+Using bright light-coloured paints such as those used on steel roofs is impossible with shingles due to their asphalt-saturated base materials and dark granite material of the granules added for fire resistance and protection.